marijnh/Eloquent-JavaScript/README.md

     npm install
     apt-get install asciidoc
     make html
-    # and optionally (currently partly broken)
+    # and optionally
-    apt-get install dblatex
+    apt-get install dblatex inkscape
     make tex

-For OSX, you can use port or brew to install asciidoc package.
+For OSX, you can use port or brew to install the asciidoc package.